EstherPlomp/ELIXIR-EXCELERATE-TtT/TtT_session_2.md

 > We quote from [Richard M Felder and Rebecca Brent](./docs/active_learning_an_introduction.pdf):<br>
 >
->If you think of anything a teacher might ask students to do — answer questions in class,complete assignments and projects outside class, carry out lab experiments, or anything else other than sitting passively in a classroom — you will find people who would classify it as active learning.
-We find that a more restricted definition limited to in-class activities is more useful:
->
 >*Active learning is anything course-related that all students in a class session are called upon to do other than simply watching, listening and taking notes.*
 >
 >You are doing active learning in your class when: